-Intensive exchange between non-university

-R&D institutions and companies ensures a

-constant source of new patents and commercial development and revenue.
+Intensive exchange between non-university R&D institutions and companies ensures a constant source of new patents and commercial development and revenue.

 Companies

-Government research institutions

-(federal and state level)
+Government research institutions (federal and state level)

 Universities

 Non-university R&D institutions:

 MPG - Max Planck Society

 HGF - Helmholtz Association

 WGL - Leibniz Association

 FHG - Fraunhofer-Gesellschaft

 Source: Federal Research and Innovation Report 2016 (Ministry of Education and Research)

 Chemical Industry R&D Spending

 Commercial innovation is becoming increasingly important for the competitiveness of individual regions.
-However, the ratio of R&D spending to sales (R&D intensity) within the chemical industry has remained almost unchanged since 2005.

-Japan's R&D intensity (2005 - 4.4 percent; 2015 - 4.0 percent) level is more than double that of the EU (2005 - 1.7 percent; 2015 - 1.8 percent) and the US (2005 - 1.8 percent; 2015 - 1.7 percent) over the same period.
+However, the ratio of R&D spending to sales (R&D intensity) within the chemical industry has remained almost unchanged since 2012.
+Japan's R&D intensity (2012 - 4 percent; 2017 - 4 percent) level is more than double that of the EU (2012 - 1.6 percent; 2017 - 1.8 percent) and the US (2012 - 1.7 percent; 2017 - 2 percent) over the same period.

 Europe's Chemical Innovation Hub

-As the largest chemicals market in Europe, Germany has one of the highest R&D intensity levels in Europe, with 2.8 percent spending in 2015 making it the continent's innovation hub.
+As the largest chemicals market in Europe, Germany has one of the highest R&D intensity levels in Europe, with 3.1 percent spending in 2016 making it the continent's innovation hub.
 Chemical industry R&D expenditure for developing new products is traditionally very high.
-In 2015, industry R&D expenditure was EUR 4.4 billion, making the sector the fifth strongest R&D industry after renowned industries like the automotive, electrical engineering, mechanical engineering, and pharmaceuticals sectors.
+In 2017, industry R&D expenditure was EUR 4.2 billion, making the sector the fifth strongest R&D industry after renowned industries like the automotive, electrical engineering, mechanical engineering, and pharmaceuticals sectors.

 Innovation Meets the Market

 The combined efforts of Germany's research strategy and the applied research conducted by both research institutions and companies alike has allowed the country to consolidate its number two spot for European chemical patent registrations behind the US.
 Within Europe, Germany is the leading innovation hub, maintaining high productivity with the newest technologies at its production facilities in a stable market.

 Global Megatrends

 Although chemical companies do not expect as many breakthroughs and radical innovations in products, it nevertheless remains the top innovation priority.
 In a product-driven environment this makes sense, but the priority accorded to individual products has been changing in recent years.
 Many industry actors are seeking to grow their business in the area of global megatrends (e.g. energy transition, intelligent mobility, and agriculture and nutrition).
 Chemical companies are spending large sums of their R&D budgets in future-driven projects in areas as diverse as lithium-ion battery materials, high-purity silicium for solar panels, and biotechnological processes for the post-oil economy.

 R&D Expenditure in Germany by Industry

+in EUR billion

 - Automotive Industry

 - Electrical Engineering

 - Mechanical Engineering

 - Pharmaceutical Industry

 - Chemical Industry

+Source: VCI 2013-2018

-Chemical Patents Granted by the European Patent Office by Source Country in percent
+Chemical Patents Granted by the European Patent Office by Source Country

+in percent